alandoherty95/Milestone-Project-2/README.md

-The navigation bar includes tabs for Attractions, Activities, Coffee and About.
-Each tab focuses on 8 different locations. <br>
+The navigation bar includes tabs for Attractions, Activities and Coffee.
+Each tab focuses on 8 different locations.
+There is also an About tab containing interesting snippets of information about Limerick. <br>